nodevalet/nodevalet/README.md

 # code-red
-Digital playground for testing and development of boring and severely uninteresting concepts
+Digital playground for testing and development of boring and severely uninteresting concepts.